 Step Description 1 In your Profile Package, open the child Class diagram.
 2 In the Toolbox, locate and select the 'Class' page.
 3 Drag a Class item from the Toolbox onto the diagram.
 If the 'Properties' dialog does not display, double-click on the element on the diagram.
 4 In the 'Name' field, type the name of the new Class element.
 5 Click on the 'Details' tab and on the Attributes button.
 The Features window displays, showing the 'Attributes' page.
 6 In the 'Name' field, type the name of the Structured Tag attribute (for example, PropertyNo).
 7 In the 'Type' field, click on the drop-down arrow and select the appropriate type (such as 'int' or 'string').
-8 Click on the Save button, and repeat steps 6 to 8 for each remaining component tag attribute (for example: Street, Town, AreaCode).
-9 When you have defined all the component tags, click on the Close button.
-10 Right-click on the Stereotype element and select the 'Features Attributes' option.
-The Features window displays at the 'Attributes' page, for the stereotype.
-11 In the 'Name' field type a name for the attribute (for example: 'HomeAddress').
-12 In the 'Type' field click on the button and select the name of the Structured Tagged Value Class element from the 'Select <item>' dialog, as the attribute's classifier.</item> 13 Click on the Save button and the Close button.
-You have now generated the components of the Structured Tagged Value to be maintained in the Properties window for any element derived from this part of the profile.
-14 Continue defining the profile, then save the diagram or Package as a profile and either export it for use or add it to an MDG Technology file.
+8 Click on the New Attribute text, and repeat steps 6 to 8 for each remaining component tag attribute (for example: Street, Town, AreaCode).
+9 When you have defined all the component tags, click on the Stereotype element; the Features window displays at the 'Attributes' page, for the Stereotype.
+10 In the 'Name' field type a name for the attribute (for example: 'HomeAddress').
+11 In the 'Type' field click on the button and select the name of the Structured Tagged Value Class element from the 'Select <item>' dialog, as the attribute's classifier.</item> You have now generated the components of the Structured Tagged Value to be maintained in the

+Properties window for any element derived from this part of the profile.
+12 Continue defining the profile, then save the diagram or Package as a profile and either export it for use or add it to an MDG Technology file.